dboydor/applescript-jira/README.md

     	"REQUIREMENT", {"IN DESIGN", "Start Design"},
     	"BACKLOG(DEV)", {"IN PROGRESS", "Start Dev", "IN DESIGN", "Need Design"},

+  3. Modidfy code further down that deals with which actions have required dialogs (and data entered) that you have to navigate.

 **Features:**

   1. Can be run from Agile page (and you can select ticket to change state on)